The Devil Within: Satgat Review

 Devil's Armor is really interesting since it will finally let you see yourself with the Devil's Armor powers unlocked at the end of the Early Access phase of the game.
 But with what we can uncover now, you're totally able to see your character getting strong and doing some cool attacks that make all the combat more fun and responsive.

 The Devil Within: Satgat might not be perfect, but man, it's a solid ride if you're into tough games with a cool vibe.
-Sure, the lack of fast travel was annoying at times, but the combat, exploration, and atmosphere more than made up for it.
+Sure, the lack of reason to go back and collect items you left behind was annoying at times, but the combat, exploration, and atmosphere more than made up for it.
 I'm excited to see where this one goes as it keeps developing, and if you're up for a challenge, The Devil Within: Satgat is definitely worth checking out.

 Editor, NoobFeed